DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Tier 2: The Intermediaries** - Human-hybrid crosses with enhanced capabilities

 - Enhanced physical and mental abilities
-- Extended lifespans (but not as long as pure managers)
+- Extended lifespans (but not as long as pure Reges)
-- Ability to interface between managers and pure humans
+- Ability to interface between Reges and pure humans
 - Served as god-kings, priests, and royal bloodlines

 **Tier 3: The Managed** - Pure humans bred for domestication